What Does “Hybrid Work” Really Mean?

-We’ve rarely had the opportunity to slow down and truly take stock of what it means to work in a hybrid world – how some common views on the workplace have changed, and how the nature of work has shifted in general.
-How do you make this newfangled notion of “hybrid work” work for you?
+We’ve rarely had the opportunity to slow down and truly take stock of what it means to work in a hybrid world — how some common views on the workplace have changed, and how the nature of work has shifted in general.
+So what is this new “hybrid work” model and how can you make it work for you and your team?

 What exactly does “hybrid” mean?